yr542/Variant_Identification_Application___VIA/README.md

 # Variant Identification Application (VIA)

-VIA automates the process of variant identification, analyzing family data and returning possible candidates based on a range of specific filters and models of inheritance.
+* VIA automates the process of variant identification, analyzing family data and returning possible candidates based on a range of specific filters and models of inheritance.
+* The phenotype to genes file is an old version that has 7 columns.
+It is added here as a compressed file that will need to be decompressed to be used.

 ## Application Pre-Requisites
 - Data Pre-Requisites